tamicheal/Financial_Project/README.md

 I'll work on coding and reporting and ask as some many buiness questions as I can possible.

+The sample company is AdventureWork_2016.BAK I have a personal server at home and an account with Azure. this is my training ground it's open to others to add!

 # EDA Exploration Data analysis

 EDA can be a valuable tool in financial analysis, as it can help you identify trends and patterns in financial data that can inform investment decisions and strategic planning.
 Here are some steps you can follow for EDA in financial analysis: